Great River Road Trail

-This small peninsula between the Mississippi and Wolf Rivers offers a lot to do on its 52 acres, including the Mississippi River Museum, River Park and Amphitheater.
-Take a ride on the monorail, and don't miss the River Walk, a five-block-long, scale model of the Lower Mississippi River.
+This small peninsula between the Mississippi and Wolf Rivers offers a lot to do on its 52 acres, including the Mississippi River Museum, River Park and Mud Island Amphitheater.
+Take a ride on the monorail and don't miss the River Walk, a five block-long, exact scale model of the Lower Mississippi River.
 Learn about history and geography as you walk along--and even in--the flowing water of the "river."
-It's one of the best and most unique ways to learn about the Mighty Mississippi.
+It's one of the best and most unique ways to learn about the mighty Mississippi.
 Open May-Oct.

 Climb aboard a restored vintage trolley car for an unforgettable trip along the mighty Mississippi River and downtown Memphis.
 The Main Street Line follows the original mule-drawn trolley; the Riverfront Loop travels a breathtaking stretch of the river.

 Take a 90-minute sightseeing cruise on the Mississippi led by a "Riverlorian," providing live historical commentary.
 As entertaining as it is educational, you'll see the river through the eyes of Native Americans, settlers, soldiers, and boatmen.
 Dinner & music cruises also available.

 Visit this museum in the historic Memphis Cotton Exchange, once the very center of the global cotton trade.
 Learn about how this simple crop shaped America's economy, culture, and history, and take the self-guided tour of Cotton Row, the historic block surrounding the museum.

 Memphis, TN 38103